whage/thesis/thesis.md

 that can reach execution is well behaved.
 A well behaved program is one that does not produce forbidden / untrapped errors.
 Informally, safe languages are often referred to as "strongly typed".
 In a theoretical context, "type soundness" is usually used instead of safety but the two are more or less synonyms.

+People often conflate static typing, dynamic typing and type safety.
+Static and dynamic languages are discussed in a later section but

 ### Preservation and progress
 Formally, a language can be called "type safe" or "sound" if the following properties hold: